 If you’re thinking of visiting the Scottish Highlands, you’re probably thinking of mountains, lochs, and amazing views.
 And it’s true, all those things are guaranteed with a Highland break.

-Yet you shouldn’t miss the chance to head to Inverness – popularly thought of as the capital of the Scottish Highlands.
-You may well be surprised by the range of activities and attractions it has tucked away.
+However, you shouldn’t miss the chance to head to Inverness, the “capital” of the Scottish Highlands.
+You may be surprised by the range of activities and attractions it has tucked away.

 Top things to do in Inverness